Rephonic

 Key themes from listener reviews, highlighting what works and what could be improved about the show.

-Listeners appreciate the rich storytelling and dedication to highlighting First Nations culture and identity.
+Listeners appreciate the engaging storytelling and personal narratives, affirming a strong connection to First Nations culture.

 Talking Points